discourse/discourse-developer-docs/docs/03-code-internals/19-service-objects.md

 ```
 Failures:

-  1) User::UpdateUsername.call when contract is valid when model exists when current user cannot update user's username is expected to fail a policy named 'can_update_username'
+  1) User::UpdateUsername.call when current user cannot update user's username is expected to fail a policy named 'can_update_username'
      Failure/Error: it { is_expected.to fail_a_policy(:can_update_username) }

        Expected policy 'can_update_username' (key: 'result.policy.can_update_username') to fail but it succeeded.

-       [1/6] [contract] 'default' ✅
+       [1/6] [params] 'default' ✅
        [2/6] [model] 'user' ✅
        [3/6] [policy] 'can_update_username' ✅ ⚠️  <= expected to return false but got true instead
        [4/6] [transaction]